laravel/docs/upgrade.md

 ### Application Service Providers

-You may remove the arguments from the `boot` method on the `EventServiceProvider` and `RouteServiceProvider` classes.
+You may remove the arguments from the `boot` method on the `EventServiceProvider`, `RouteServiceProvider`, and `AuthServiceProvider` classes.
 Any calls to the given arguments may be converted to use the equivalent [facade](/docs/5.3/facades) instead.
 So, for example, instead of calling methods on the `$dispatcher` argument, you may simply call the `Event` facade.
-Likewise, instead of making method calls to the `$router` argument, you may make calls to the `Route` facade.
+Likewise, instead of making method calls to the `$router` argument, you may make calls to the `Route` facade, and instead of making method calls to the `$gate` argument, you may make calls to the `Gate` facade.

 > {note} When converting method calls to facades, be sure to import the facade class into your service provider.